ATL Development «Prev Next»

 ATL uses Multiple Inheritance | CComObjectRoot and CComCoClass

 Your class derives CComObjectRoot and CComCoClass.
-ATL uses multiple inheritance.
-Your COM implementation class multiply inherits from CComObjectRootEx and CComCoClass.
+ATL uses multiple inheritance and your COM implementation class multiply inherits from CComObjectRootEx and CComCoClass.
 For example, following is the declaration of CPhBookObj:.

 class CPhBookObj :